RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 - S Series Medium Thin Crash Cymbal is made of B12.

-Paiste was founded in the early 20th century and was the primary competitor of Zildjian for most of the century.
+Paiste, according to their website, was founded in the early 20th century and was the primary competitor of Zildjian for most of the century.
 They are known for their high-quality craftsmanship and have an impressive list of artists that use their cymbals.

 - 15” Signature Dark Energy Hi-hat Mark 1 Cymbals are made of proprietary signature bronze.